 Google Classroom is one of the most well-known LMS.
 However, the system is known to be a bit hard to use, especially when many teachers are not techies and not every teacher needs all of its features.

-There are a lot of alternatives on the market, many of which are much more simple to use and offer more interactive classroom activities for your students.
-The Google Alternatives tool is also great for teaching soft skills to students, organize debate games etc…
+There are a lot of alternatives on the market, many of which are much more straightforward to use and offer more interactive classroom activities for your students.
+The Google Alternatives tool is also great for teaching soft skills to students, organising debate games etc…

-Here are the top 3 Google Classroom alternatives and 4 multi-feature alternatives to support your teaching.
+Here are the top 3 Best Google Classroom alternatives and 4 multi-feature alternatives to support your teaching.